|

 data in a format that conforms to the Minimum Information

-About a Microarray Gene Experiment (MI- AME) guidelines
+About a Microarray Gene Experiment (MIAME) guidelines

 of the The Functional Genomics Data Society - FGED Society

-(FGED) (https://www.fged.org/ home).
-Authors are also
+home).
+Authors are also encouraged to deposit the

-encouraged to deposit the data with either the GEO (http://www.ncbi.nlm.nih.gov/projects/geo)
+data with either the GEO (http://www.ncbi.nlm.nih.gov/

-or Array Express (http://www.ebi.ac.uk) public archives.
+projects/geo) or Array Express (http://www.ebi.ac.uk)

 SEQUENCE INFORMATION.
-The authors of a manuscript
+The authors of a manu-

-containing new nucleotide and/or aminoacid sequences
+script containing new nucleotide and/or aminoacid se

-GenBank database (http://www.ncbi.nlm.nih.gov/Genbank/submit.html),
+with the GenBank database (http://www.ncbi.nlm.nih.

-or to either the
+gov/Genbank/submit.html), or to either the

 European Molecular Biology Laboratory (EMBL) database

-(http://www.ebi.ac.uk/embl/Submission), or the DNA Databank
+or the DNA Databank of Japan (https://www.ddbj.nig.

 GUIDELINES FOR STEM CELL RESEARCH.
 Research with